What led you to adoption?

 Adopting a baby can be a lengthy process — how did you get through the wait?

 We had multiple ups and downs during the process.
-We were actually matched twice before with prospective birthmoms, both of which fell apart.
-In hindsight, perhaps we were lucky both of those failed matches happened earlier in the process for us, because we honestly both got to the point where we didn’t think it would happen and accepted that.
+We were actually chosen twice before by prospective birthmoms, both of which fell apart.
+In hindsight, perhaps we were lucky both of those failed connections happened earlier in the process for us, because we honestly both got to the point where we didn’t think it would happen and accepted that.
 I think that was actually healthy for us.
 As the saying goes, when you are happy with what you have and stop wishing for what you don’t, what you are looking for happens.
 That’s exactly what happened for us!

 Would you adopt again?
 Why or why not?